ADParris/portfolio/src/assets/content/certifications/reactProficiency/index.md

 ---
 id: 5
 image: './reactProficiency.png'
-title: 'React Proficiency Results'
+title: 'React Skills IQ Assessment'
 ---

-As a result of my learnings over the past few years, I took a React proficiency test over at [Pluralsight](https://www.pluralsight.com/) during one of their free trials.
-This image is a screenshot of the results of that test.
+Last year I took a React skills assessment on [Pluralsight](https://www.pluralsight.com/) during one of their free trials.
+This screenshot shows the results of that assessment.
+I have been continuing to learn and grow since then.